240 mm mortar M240

 The Soviet 240 mm mortar M240 is a 240 millimeter (9.4 in) breech loading smoothbore heavy mortar that fires a 130 kilogram (290 lb) projectile.
+It entered service in 1953.

 Description

 The mortar consists of a smooth-bored barrel with a breech and a breech-block frame, a frame with shock absorbers, mount with training and equilibrating mechanisms, a two-wheel traveling carriage with the suspension, a boom for changing from the firing to the traveling configuration, a baseplate and a towing bar with a lunette.
 The sights are carried separately and are mounted on the mortar only when firing.
 The shock absorbers are used to protect the sights from firing vibrations and also provide the link between the ordnance and the mount.
 It is also used when the mounting returns to the loading position after firing.
 The boom provides stability when firing and also has two winches to convert the mortar from the firing to the traveling configuration.

 It is mounted on a wheeled carriage that supports the cradle and barrel much as in a conventional field gun.
 Unlike most other mortars, there is no bipod.
 The barrel is mounted at its centre of gravity in trunnions, which allow the barrel to be depressed to the horizontal for loading.